citizenfx/fivem-docs/content/docs/resources/baseevents/events/leftVehicle.md

 - **currentVehicle**: The handle of the vehicle the player just left.
 - **currentSeat**: The seat number (-1 is drivers seat, 0 = passenger right front, etc.) in which the player was previously sitting.
 - **vehicleDisplayName**: A string containing the display name of the vehicle the player just left.
-- **vehicleNetId**: The netId of the vehicle.
+- **vehicleNetId**: The Network ID of the vehicle.
 Can be used with NetToVeh() to get the vehicle client side.

 Examples
 --------